Amazon.com (NASDAQ:AMZN) Price Target Raised to $4,000.00 at Credit Suisse Group

-Amazon.com (NASDAQ:AMZN) had its price target lifted by analysts at Credit Suisse Group from $3,950.00 to $4,000.00 in a research note issued to investors on Friday, Price Targets.com reports.
-The brokerage presently has an “outperform” rating on the e-commerce giant’s stock.
-Credit Suisse Group’s price target would suggest a potential upside of 15.36% from the company’s current price.
+Amazon.com (NASDAQ:AMZN) had its price objective hoisted by Credit Suisse Group from $3,950.00 to $4,000.00 in a research note published on Thursday, Benzinga reports.
+They currently have an outperform rating on the e-commerce giant’s stock.

-Several other research firms have also recently weighed in on AMZN.
-The Goldman Sachs Group boosted their price target on shares of Amazon.com from $4,200.00 to $4,500.00 and gave the stock a “buy” rating in a report on Wednesday, February 3rd.
-Mizuho boosted their target price on shares of Amazon.com from $4,000.00 to $4,400.00 and gave the company a “buy” rating in a research note on Friday.
-Cowen boosted their target price on shares of Amazon.com from $4,350.00 to $4,400.00 and gave the company an “outperform” rating in a research note on Wednesday, February 3rd.
-Deutsche Bank Aktiengesellschaft boosted their price target on shares of Amazon.com from $4,050.00 to $4,250.00 and gave the company a “buy” rating in a research report on Wednesday, February 3rd.
-Finally, JPMorgan Chase & Co. reaffirmed an “overweight” rating and set a $4,600.00 target price (up previously from $4,400.00) on shares of Amazon.com in a report on Friday.
-Two equities research analysts have rated the stock with a hold rating and forty-six have assigned a buy rating to the company.
-The company presently has a consensus rating of “Buy” and a consensus target price of $4,094.67.
+Other equities research analysts have also recently issued research reports about the company.
+Truist boosted their target price on Amazon.com from $3,750.00 to $4,000.00 in a research note on Friday, April 30th.
+Wedbush reaffirmed an outperform rating and set a $4,000.00 price target (up previously from $3,900.00) on shares of Amazon.com in a research report on Wednesday, February 3rd.
+Bank of America boosted their price target on Amazon.com from $3,650.00 to $4,000.00 in a research report on Thursday, January 21st.
+Susquehanna Bancshares boosted their price target on Amazon.com from $5,200.00 to $5,500.00 and gave the stock a positive rating in a research report on Friday, April 30th.
+Finally, Piper Sandler boosted their price target on Amazon.com from $3,903.00 to $4,000.00 and gave the stock an overweight rating in a research report on Friday, April 30th.
+Two investment analysts have rated the stock with a hold rating and forty-six have assigned a buy rating to the stock.
+The company has a consensus rating of Buy and an average price target of $4,135.79.

-In other news, CEO David H. Clark sold 1,019 shares of the company’s stock in a transaction dated Tuesday, February 16th.
-The shares were sold at an average price of $3,257.88, for a total transaction of $3,319,779.72.
-Following the transaction, the chief executive officer now owns 1,452 shares in the company, valued at $4,730,441.76.
-The transaction was disclosed in a filing with the SEC, which is accessible through this hyperlink.
-Also, Director Judith A. Mcgrath sold 340 shares of the company’s stock in a transaction dated Thursday, February 4th.
-The shares were sold at an average price of $3,328.35, for a total transaction of $1,131,639.00.
-Following the transaction, the director now owns 1,984 shares in the company, valued at approximately $6,603,446.40.
+In other news, CEO David H. Clark sold 1,019 shares of Amazon.com stock in a transaction on Tuesday, February 16th.
+The stock was sold at an average price of $3,257.88, for a total value of $3,319,779.72.
+Following the completion of the transaction, the chief executive officer now directly owns 1,452 shares in the company, valued at $4,730,441.76.
+The sale was disclosed in a document filed with the SEC, which is available through the SEC website.
+Also, CEO David H. Clark sold 278 shares of Amazon.com stock in a transaction on Thursday, April 29th.
+The shares were sold at an average price of $3,506.80, for a total value of $974,890.40.
+Following the completion of the transaction, the chief executive officer now owns 1,174 shares of the company’s stock, valued at $4,116,983.20.
 The disclosure for this sale can be found here.
-16.10% of the stock is owned by insiders.
+Insiders sold 111,242 shares of company stock valued at $384,691,177 in the last quarter.
+Corporate insiders own 16.10% of the company’s stock.

-A number of large investors have recently modified their holdings of the stock.
-Benedetti & Gucer Inc. acquired a new position in Amazon.com in the 1st quarter worth approximately $2,122,000.
-Global Strategic Investment Solutions LLC boosted its position in Amazon.com by 29.1% in the 1st quarter.
-Global Strategic Investment Solutions LLC now owns 346 shares of the e-commerce giant’s stock worth $1,071,000 after purchasing an additional 78 shares in the last quarter.
-Jones Financial Companies Lllp boosted its position in Amazon.com by 4.6% in the 1st quarter.
-Jones Financial Companies Lllp now owns 7,700 shares of the e-commerce giant’s stock worth $23,824,000 after purchasing an additional 336 shares in the last quarter.
-Smith Salley & Associates boosted its position in Amazon.com by 4.7% in the 1st quarter.
-Smith Salley & Associates now owns 10,784 shares of the e-commerce giant’s stock worth $33,368,000 after purchasing an additional 488 shares in the last quarter.
-Finally, Crew Capital Management Ltd. purchased a new stake in Amazon.com in the 1st quarter worth approximately $359,000.
+Several hedge funds and other institutional investors have recently made changes to their positions in AMZN.
+OLD Mission Capital LLC purchased a new position in shares of Amazon.com in the third quarter valued at $605,000.
+Sei Investments Co. grew its position in shares of Amazon.com by 3.6% in the third quarter.
+Sei Investments Co. now owns 195,134 shares of the e-commerce giant’s stock valued at $613,982,000 after purchasing an additional 6,864 shares in the last quarter.
+Fulton Bank N.A. boosted its stake in Amazon.com by 2.2% during the fourth quarter.
+Fulton Bank N.A. now owns 6,690 shares of the e-commerce giant’s stock valued at $21,788,000 after buying an additional 146 shares during the period.
+Indiana Trust & Investment Management CO boosted its stake in Amazon.com by 8.9% during the fourth quarter.
+Indiana Trust & Investment Management CO now owns 416 shares of the e-commerce giant’s stock valued at $1,355,000 after buying an additional 34 shares during the period.
+Finally, Integer Wealth Advisors Group LLC boosted its stake in Amazon.com by 2.4% during the fourth quarter.
+Integer Wealth Advisors Group LLC now owns 606 shares of the e-commerce giant’s stock valued at $1,902,000 after buying an additional 14 shares during the period.
 Institutional investors own 56.39% of the company’s stock.

 Amazon.com, Inc engages in the retail sale of consumer products and subscriptions in North America and internationally.
 The company operates through three segments: North America, International, and Amazon Web Services (AWS).
 It sells merchandise and content purchased for resale from third-party sellers through physical and online stores.